The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Homotopy of cobordisms I

 \s (3C) Suppose that $\overline{v}_-'\not=\varnothing$, $\overline{v}'_{*_0}\not =\varnothing$, and $*_0=(1,j)$, $j=0,\dots,a$.

 We claim that (a)--(d) from the proof of (1) hold, where we are only considering levels $\overline{v}_*\prec \overline{v}_+$.
-Indeed, if (a) or (b) does not hold, then the sum of $n^*$ of the ends is $\geq m-2g$ by Lemmas~\ref{intersezione} and \ref{intersezione revisited}, a contradiction.
-(The situation of $\overline{v}_{-1,j}^\sharp$ is not explicitly covered by Lemma~\ref{intersezione revisited}, but the same proof works.)
-If (c) does not hold, then (a) does not hold, which again gives us a contradiction. (d) is a consequence of (a)--(c).
+Indeed, if (a)--(c) do not hold, then the sum of $n^*$ of the ends is $\geq m-2g$ by Lemmas~\ref{intersezione} and \ref{intersezione revisited}, a contradiction.
+(The situation of $\overline{v}_{-1,j}^\sharp$ is not explicitly covered by Lemma~\ref{intersezione revisited}, but the same proof works.) (d) is a consequence of (a)--(c).
 The claim implies that ($\beta_1$)--($\beta_4$) hold.